 This program involves the selection and installation of public art and funding for cultural arts within the community.
-Program staff works with the Beautification & Public Art Commission for public art and with Flagstaff Arts Council for cultural arts.
-The Arts & Science fund utilizes dedicated Bed, Board, & Beverage (BBB) Tax Revenues to support the operations of local arts, science, and cultural organizations, and their projects.
+Program staff works with the Beautification and Public Art Commission for public art and with Creative Flagstaff for cultural arts.
+The Arts and Sciences fund utilizes dedicated Bed, Board, and Beverage (BBB) Tax Revenues to support the operations of local arts, science, and cultural organizations, along with their projects.
 For more, see our Beautification and Public Art Guidelines.

-Arts and Science Projects enliven the community of Flagstaff, bringing theater, the arts and scientific activities to our community.
-The city's flow-through funding to the Flagstaff Arts Council supports over 40 local arts and science organizations annually!
+Arts & Sciences programs help enliven Flagstaff, bringing theater, the arts, and scientific activities to our community.
+The city's flow-through funding to Creative Flagstaff supports more than 40 local arts and science organizations annually!

-Flagstaff Arts Council created a 'thank you' video for City Council and the City for this year's grants and the support of the sector.
-Watch it here.
+Creative Flagstaff (formerly Flagstaff Arts Council) created a 'thank you' video for City Council and the City for the 2020 grants and the support of the sector.
+Watch the thank you video.

 The Public Art program includes an indoor art program at city-owned facilities, including the Joe C. Montoya Community & Senior Center, Aquaplex, City Hall, and the Flagstaff Pulliam Airport.